- Pets and Animals

 The officials you interact with will require a lot of information, and if you aren't prepared for that it will be a waste of everyone's time.

-One is the United States Food & Drug Administration (FDA) and you can report to them electronically at Safety Reporting Portal, or you can phone your state’s FDA Consumer Complaint Coordinators.
-Here’s the link to a directory that lists each state’s Consumer Complaint Coordinators:
+One is the United States Food & Drug Administration (FDA) and you can report to them electronically by logging on to FDA's Safety Reporting Portal, or you can phone your state’s FDA Consumer Complaint Coordinators.

 Be Prepared To Provide A Lot of Information